Dre Campbell Farm

 This product is made with hydrogen peroxide and another formula that’s been shown to be effective against this cold-weather fungus.

-To use ZeroTol HC as a snow mold fungicide, simply mix it with water according to the instructions and apply it to the affected areas.
+To use ZeroTol HC as a snow mold fungicide, mix it with water according to the instructions and apply it to the affected areas.
 You can use it as a surface treatment or foliar treatment.

 Takeaway